ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <tr>
     <th>Description</th>
 	<td>
   <p>Nonstandard extension, combination of <code>VerifyInit</code> and <code>Verify</code>.
 Signs or MACs data in one pass, with one call, without constructing intermediate digest state.
 Does not return any state to host, only verification result.
-There is no size query, since this function returns a Boolean.</p>
+No size query is available because this function returns a Boolean.</p>
-  <p>This is the preferred way of verifying a signature, without an additional roundtrip and en/decryption.
+  <p>This is the preferred way of verifying a signature, without an additional roundtrip, encryption, decryption.
 Functionally, <code>VerifySingle</code> is equivalent to <code>VerifyInit</code> followed immediately by a <code>Verify</code>.</p>
   <p>The <code>(key, klen)</code> blob and the <code>pmech</code> mechanism together must be passable to <code>VerifyInit</code>.</p>
   <p>For public-key mechanisms, <code>(key, klen)</code> must contain an SPKI.
-This SPKI may be MACed (such as returned as a public key from <code>GenerateKeyPair</code>) or just the SPKI itself (if obtained from an external source, such as a certificate).</p>
+This SPKI can be MACed (such as returned as a public key from <code>GenerateKeyPair</code>) or just the SPKI itself (if obtained from an external source, such as a certificate).</p>
   <p>See also: <code>VerifyInit</code>, <code>Verify</code>, <code>SignSingle</code>.</p>
   </td>
   </tr>